 'Annals of Jinnah Sindh Medical University' (AJSMU) is a biannual peer reviewed journal of biomedical sciences published by the Jinnah Sindh Medical University, Karachi, Pakistan.
-It is recognized by the Higher Education Commission, Pakistan in 'Y' category.
-AJSMU is indexed and abstracted in Pakmedinet and WHO's Index Medicus East Mediterranean Region.
+It is indexed and abstracted in Pakmedinet and WHO's Index Medicus East Mediterranean Region.

 Aims and Objectives of AJSMU:

-AJSMU's aim is to disseminate and promote original and relevant research in the country by providing a sharing platform for researchers.
+AJSMU's aim is to disseminate and promote original and relevant research in medicine, dentistry, biomedical sciences, public health, and medical education by providing a sharing platform for researchers.

 • Maintain and enhance the research profile of Jinnah Sindh Medical University